 In addition to gaining experience wielding a colonoscope, gastroenterologists need to become educated about sex-based differences.
 Unfortunately, the American Society for Gastrointestinal Endoscopy recommends the same screening tools and guidelines for male and female patients.

 Some experts acknowledge that physicians’ comprehension of this subject isn’t where it needs to be.
-“I suspect that many colonoscopists are unaware of the association between colonoscopy discomfort and hysterectomy, and even the association between colonoscopy discomfort and gender,” as Matthew D. Rutter, a gastroenterologist at University Hospital of North Tees in England, wrote in a 2015 op-ed for the Journal of Gastroenterology and Hepatology.
+“I suspect that many colonoscopists are unaware of the association between colonoscopy discomfort and hysterectomy, and even the association between colonoscopy discomfort and gender,” as Dr. Matthew D. Rutter, a gastroenterologist at University Hospital of North Tees in England, wrote in a 2015 op-ed for the Journal of Gastroenterology and Hepatology.